-Starting secondary school is a big step towards independence – and your child will enjoy lots of new experiences and opportunities as they move through Year 7, Year 8 and Year 9.
+Your child will enjoy lots of new experiences and opportunities as they move through Grades 7, 8 and 9.
 But, as your tween turns into a teen, and begins to spend more time with their friends and less time with you, you’ll both face a whole new set of financial challenges.

 Set a budget